webersongao/MicroBlog/readme.txt

 If you are having trouble viewing your microposts, try visiting your permalinks preference pane and clicking `Save changes`.

 == Changelog ==

+1.4
+Optimization: Adjusted abnormal spacing when the bottom toolbar of the widget is not displayed.
+Bug Fix: Fixed a bug where the comment button still appeared when comments were disabled for a microblog.

 1.3
 Additions: